-Mixpanel’s Retention allows you to analyze the rate at which their users are re-engaging in certain behaviors over a fixed period of time.
+Mixpanel’s Retention allows you to analyze the rate at which your users are re-engaging in certain behaviors over a fixed period of time.
 Learn about the basics of Retention reports in this article.
 Learn how to interpret a Retention report in this article.

 Access the Retention Report

-To view the Retention report select Retention from the Analysis section of Mixpanel.
+To view the Retention report select Retention from the Reports section of Mixpanel.

 - All of your events, including any that have been hidden.